 Visitors are responsible for their pets at all times.
 All pets entering the park must be on a controlled lead of six (6) feet or less.
 Leashing your pet keeps people, wildlife and your pet safe.

-• Pet owners are responsible for cleaning up after their pets and disposing of all waste in appropriate containers.
-Two dog waste receptacles are available in the park: Pine Grove Picnic Area and Parking Lot D. Do not leave bagged waste anywhere else in the park.
+Pet owners are responsible for cleaning up after their pets and disposing of all waste in appropriate containers.
+Pet waste receptacles are available at many of the trailheads in the park, including parking lots along scenic drive, Pine Grove Picnic Area, and Spriggs Lane.
+Do not leave bagged waste alongside trails in the park.

 Prohibited Animals